Edward Phillips (British Army officer): Peacetime and retirement

+In retirement he became the Honorary Librarian of The Heraldry Society, and was made an Honorary Fellow.

 He bought a house in Godalming, Surrey with his wife.
 They had a daughter and remained there until his death.
 Phillips died at home of cancer in 1973 having been treated at Cambridge Military Hospital in Aldershot; he was survived by his wife and daughter.